DNAnexus Documentation

 Learn how to archive files, a cost-effective way to retain files in accord with data-retention policies, while keeping them secure and accessible, and preserving file provenance and metadata.

 A license is required to use the DNAnexus Archive Service.
-Contact DNAnexus Sales for more information.
+Contact for more information.

-The archiving feature is file-based.
-Users can also archive individual files, folders, or entire projects and save on storage costs.
-Users can also easily unarchive one or more files, folders, or projects when they need to make the data available for further analyses.
+Archiving in DNAnexus is file-based.
+You can archive individual files, folders with files, or entire projects' files and save on storage costs.
+You can also easily unarchive one or more files, folders, or projects when you need to make the data available for further analyses.

-The DNAnexus Archive Service is currently available via the application program interface (API) in AWS and Microsoft Azure regions.
+The DNAnexus Archive Service is available via the API in Amazon AWS and Microsoft Azure regions.

 Overview